ssokeem/ybigta_js/README.md

 ## ybigta_junior_session 👩‍💻
-This is a repository for submitting assignments for educational sessions
+This is a repository for submitting assignments for educational sessions.